Mary Holmes College: History

+Founding and early years: 1892–1894

-Founded as Mary Holmes Seminary in Jackson, Mississippi, the college began as the brainchild of Reverend Mead Holmes (1819-1906), a Presbyterian missionary, and his daughter, Mary Emilie Holmes (1850-1906).
+Founded as Mary Holmes Seminary in Jackson, Mississippi, the college began as the brainchild of Reverend Mead Holmes (1819–1906), a Presbyterian missionary, and his daughter, Mary Emilie Holmes (1850–1906).
 They wanted to start a "literary and industrial school" for young black women in honor of Rev. Holmes's late wife, Mary D. Holmes.
-The Holmeses' vision was realized in 1892 under the auspices of the Board of Missions for Freedmen of the Presbyterian Church, which funded and oversaw the school through its early years.
-The initial goal was to train young black women to become homemakers as well as leaders in the community and the Presbyterian Church.
+The Holmeses' vision was realized in 1892 under the auspices of the Board of Missions for Freedmen of the Presbyterian Church, which funded and oversaw the school during its early years.

+The initial purpose of the school was to train young black women to become homemakers as well as leaders in the community and the Presbyterian Church.
 The early faculty and staff were white, and the students they taught ranged in educational level from primary school to high school.
 The early curriculum was focused around three areas—"Literary, Music and Industrial"—and included courses in literature, grammar, history, science, math, music, Bible studies, and practical domestic arts such as cooking and sewing.
 The school opened with 90 girls recruited not just locally but from throughout the state.

+Relocation and expansion: 1895–1969

-The seminary, which was built on land in Jackson that had been donated by local black citizens, burned to the ground in January 1895, less than three years after its founding.
+The seminary, which was built on land in Jackson that had been donated by local black citizens, burned in January 1895, less than three years after its founding.
 It reopened at a new campus built on 20 acres of donated land on what was then the edge of West Point, Mississippi, where in March 1899 it suffered yet another catastrophic fire.
 It rebuilt on the same site and reopened in January 1900.

 In 1932, it became a coeducational college and shifted its focus to training elementary school teachers for black communities, a change similar to that taking place in other black colleges in the South at that time.

-In 1959, as the state assumed greater responsibility for K-12 education, its focus shifted again and it became an open-admission two-year community college under the new name Mary Holmes Junior College.
+In 1959, as the state assumed greater responsibility for K-12 education, the school's focus shifted again and it became an open-admission two-year community college under the new name Mary Holmes Junior College.
 In 1969, it became an independent two-year college no longer under the direct oversight of the Presbyterian Church and dropped the word 'Junior' from its name.

-In 1991, the main buildings of the West Point campus were added to the National Register of Historic Places under the umbrella title Mary Holmes Junior College Historic District in recognition of the college's role as "the major institution for the education of Black students in the Clay County area from its founding in 1897" right up until desegregation in the 1960s.
+In 1991, the main buildings of the West Point campus were added to the National Register of Historic Places under the umbrella title Mary Holmes Junior College Historic District in recognition of the college's role as "the major institution for the education of Black students in the Clay County area from its founding in 1897" until desegregation in the 1960s.
 Among the seven buildings included were the L-shaped Colonial Revival–style Main Hall, the Farmhouse (a former residence of the college's presidents), North Hall (originally the boys' dormitory), the open-air Pavilion, and the Craftsman-style Barr Library, all of which were between 50 and 90 years old at the time.
-The oldest building was North Hall, built in 1900, and the newest was Main Hall, built in 1939-40.
+The oldest building was North Hall, built in 1900, and the newest was Main Hall, built in 1939–40.